 The WESLINE Mailing list

 The new WESLINE mailing list is up and running with over 60 subscribers.
 Please use the list to relay messages about items of mutual interest to people who work in (or have an interest in) the field of resources for West European languages or area studies.
 To join the list go to http://www.jiscmail.ac.uk/WESLINE

-The sixth WESLINE conference will take place on Monday, September 2nd and Tuesday, September 3rd 2013
+The sixth WESLINE conference took place on Monday, September 2nd and Tuesday, September 3rd 2013

 at Balliol College, Oxford.